MikolajLH/ulam-spiral/README.md

 ### options:

--  -h, --help           show this help message and exit
+-  `-h`, `--help`           show this help message and exit
--  -n <int>             size of the side of the spiral, total number of integers inside spiral is n x n
+-  `-n <int>`             size of the side of the spiral, total number of integers inside spiral is n x n
--  -o <str>             name of the image file in which the result will be stored
+-  `-o <str>`             name of the image file in which the result will be stored
--  -s <int>             size in pixels of square representing each integer
+-  `-s <int>`             size in pixels of square representing each integer
--  -e <str>             chose extension for this file
+-  `-e <str>`             chose extension for this file
--  -d                   when set, display effect in default image viewer
+-  `-d`                   when set, display effect in default image viewer
--  -p PRIMES_COLOR      color of primes in spiral, can be an english word or html hex code
+-  `-p <color>`      color of primes in spiral, can be an english word or html hex code
--  -c COMPOSITES_COLOR  color of composite numbers in spiral, can be an english word or html hex code
+-  `-c <color>`  color of composite numbers in spiral, can be an english word or html hex code
--  -a                   when set program will generate GIF animation instead of single image
+-  `-a`                   when set program will generate GIF animation instead of single image
--  -t <int>             duration of animation in ms, only relevant if animation flag is set
+-  `-t <int>`             duration of animation in ms, only relevant if animation flag is set
--  -w WALKER_COLOR      color of spiral walker, can be an english word or html hex code, only relevant if animation flag is set
+-  `-w <color>`      color of spiral walker, can be an english word or html hex code, only relevant if animation flag is set

 ## Example: